 Attach End Rows of the Raft

-Zip tie end rows to raft by slipping a 14 inch zip tie through closest end row one inch noodle section through next row with 4 inch noodle.
+Zip tie end rows to raft by slipping a 14 inch zip tie through closest end row one-inch noodle section through the next row with 4 inch noodle.
 Zip tie snugly and cut off excess zip tie.

 Next String the Nylon Rope through the Raft